Manu-Developer/Manu-Developer/README.md

 I'm currently a student pursuing my Bachelor of Computer Science at Facultad de Ingeniería (UDELAR) 📚.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 🚀.
 Furthermore, I love to explore new technologies and leverage them to solve real-life problems ✨.
 I'm currently into Front-End Development 🌐 and working on my Data Structures and Algorithms 🤓.

 My goal with coding is to help others 🎯.
 I enjoy being able to create something that other people can use to make their lives easier.
-I take criticism well and use suggestions in order to improve and develop the best product 📦.
+I take criticism well and use suggestions in order to create the best product 📦.

 It'd be a pleasure to work with you on any kind of project, so don't hesitate to contact me, I'm always available! 📩